solidusio/solidus/guides/products_and_variants.md

 ### Master Variants

-Every single product has a master variant, which tracks basic information such as a count on hand, a price and a SKU.
+A master variant is like a template or set of defaults for other product variants.
+Every product has a master variant, which tracks basic information such as a count on hand, a price and a SKU.
 Whenever a product is created, a master variant for that product will be created too.

 Master variants are automatically created along with a product and exist for the sole purpose of having a consistent API when associating variants and [line items](orders#line-items).
 If there were no master variant, then line items would need to track a polymorphic association which would either be a product or a variant.